Goats for Fiber

 By Malinda Geisler, content specialist, AgMRC, Iowa State University.

-A goat enterprise offers producers the choice of selling fiber as well as meat.
+Many goat operations do not have a primary focus of fiber production.
+It is most common that meat goat or diary goat operations produce fiber along with their primary products.
 The two most common fibers produced are mohair and cashmere.
 Angora goats produce mohair.
-Cashmere is a type of goat, not a breed.
+Cashmere is a type of fiber, not a breed.
 Cashmere fiber can be clipped from almost any goat other than Angora.

 - Cashmere and Camel Hair Manufacturers Institute - This international trade association represents the interests of producers and manufacturers of cashmere fiber, yarn, fabric and camel hair and promotes the use of genuine cashmere and camel hair products.

 - Cotton & Wool Yearbook, Economic Research Service, USDA.

 - Emerging Textiles - Textile and clothing trade information.
 This site links textile news, including cashmere, imports and prices.

 - Global Ag Trade System, Foreign Ag Service (FAS), USDA.